ghinda/ghinda.github.com/_posts/2011-10-21-css-toggle-switches.md

 So, in order to properly position them I use the CSS3 column-count property to split the `:after` element into two columns, and center each label in each of these columns.

 That's where the `\a` character comes in.
-Using it, I'm pushing the "off" label to next line, and since it's a single line, the next column.
+Using it, I'm pushing the &ldquo;Off&rdquo; label to next line, and since it's a single line, the next column.

 ### Accessibility

-NVDA will read the label as "View, checkbox, not checked, Week Month".
+NVDA will read the label as &ldquo;View, checkbox, not checked, Week Month&rdquo;.
 But this is only because the latest version of NVDA(2011.2 right now) also reads generated content.
 Other screen readers, and especially older versions, don't read generated content *at all*.
-So the "Week" and "Month" labels won't be available to screen reader users.
+So the &ldquo;Week&rdquo; and &ldquo;Month&rdquo; labels won't be available to screen reader users.

 This is one of the main downsides of this approach.